sochi2122/Post-IT/README.md

 >>>>>>> fd8df6e3f4362a781879772e13c0bb41a2114a4c

-Technologies Used: JavaScript, HTML, CSS, MongoDB,
+Technologies Used: JavaScript, HTML, CSS, MongoDB, Bootstrap, CRUD, Skeleton,

 ##Screenshots of the initial homepage, edit page and add page with CRUD capability.